 When comparing chefs to scientists, most people associate the former with being “creative” and the latter with being “rigorous.”
 But Samuel Scarpino doesn’t buy it.
 He’s a scientist with a passion for cooking, and he sees parallels between the two occupations.

 “I think in science, yes, you do have to have a deep technical understanding of the craft.
-But part of it is the ‘ah-ha’ moments, the creativity that we’re deploying to see how different things we’re all working on might be related to each other,” said Scarpino, a newly appointed faculty member in the College of Science.
+But part of it is the ‘ah-ha’ moments, the creativity that we’re deploying to see how different things we’re all working on might be related to each other,” said Scarpino, a newly appointed faculty member in the College of Science, as well as the Department of Marine & Environmental Sciences.
 He earned his doctorate in ecology of evolution and behavior at the University of Texas at Austin and joins Northeastern from the Santa Fe Institute, where he completed his postdoctoral research.

 “I think in science, yes, you do have to have a deep technical understanding of the craft.
 But part of it is the ‘ah-ha’ moments, the creativity that we’re deploying to see how different things we’re all working on might be related to each other.”